St. Anne's Indian Residential School

-St. Anne’s Indian Residential School was a Canadian Indian Residential School in Fort Albany, Ontario, that operated from 1902 to 1976.
-It took Cree students from the Fort Albany First Nation and area.
-Many students reported physical, psychological and sexual abuse, and 156 settled a lawsuit against the federal government in 2004.
+St. Anne’s Indian Residential School was a Canadian Indian residential school in Fort Albany, Ontario that operated from 1902 to 1976.
+It took Cree students from the Fort Albany First Nation and surrounding area.
+Many students reported physical, psychological and sexual abuse, and 156 former students settled a lawsuit against the Government of Canada in 2004.

 History

-The school opened in 1906 under the direction of the Oblates of Mary Immaculate and the Grey Nuns of the Cross (also known as the Sisters of Charity) with the financial and administrative support of the federal government.
-Originally located at the Fort Albany Mission on Albany Island, Ontario, in the James Bay Treaty region (Treaty 9), the school relocated to the north shore of the banks of the Albany River in 1932.
+The school opened in 1902 under the direction of the Oblates of Mary Immaculate and the Grey Nuns of Montreal (also known as the Sisters of Charity), and began receiving financial support from the federal government in 1906.
+Originally located at the Fort Albany Mission on Albany Island, Ontario, in the James Bay Treaty region, the school relocated to the north shore of the banks of the Albany River in 1932.
 The school burned down in 1939 and was subsequently rebuilt.

-Students who attended the school were from surrounding First Nations communities including: Fort Albany, Attawapiskat First Nation, Weenusk First Nation, Constance Lake First Nation, Moose Fort and Fort Severn First Nation.
+Students who attended the school were from surrounding First Nations communities, including Fort Albany, Attawapiskat First Nation, Weenusk First Nation, Constance Lake First Nation, Moose Fort and Fort Severn First Nation.

 In 2015, the rectory of the school was burnt to the ground.
-At the time, there were plans to search the grounds for the remains of children recorded as 'missing' from the school.
+At the time, there were plans to search the grounds for the remains of children recorded as missing from the school.
 The St. Anne's Indian Residential School Survivors Project was established in 2020 to plan a search for possible burial sites, spearheaded by Fort Albany in collaboration with nearby communities.

 Abuse and lawsuit

 Many former students of St. Anne's describe experiencing physical, psychological and sexual abuse while at the school.
 Physical abuse came in many different forms including poor living conditions and corporal punishments for students speaking in their native languages.
-St. Anne's survivor Edmund Metatawabin claimed the school used an electric chair "for punishment and sport" in the book Up Ghost River.
-The electric chair was claimed to have been used between the mid-1950s and mid-1960s according to police testimony.
+According to St. Anne's survivor Edmund Metatawabin, the school used an improvised electric chair "for punishment and sport" in the book Up Ghost River.
+The electric chair was used from the mid-1950s through the mid-1960s according to police testimony.
 Psychological abuse began with the act of taking the students who were small children away from their families.
 This abuse allegedly continued within the school.
 Many residential school survivors also were victims of sexual abuse in various forms.
 Many have come forward stating they were sexually assaulted while attending the school.